Science achievement: middle schooling

 Why This Is Important

-Science is a major influence on many aspects of children's daily lives at play, at school and at home.
+Science is a major influence on many aspects of children's daily lives.
 Science education involves developing skills and knowledge to investigate the living, physical, material, and technological components of the environment and to make sense of them in logical and creative ways.
+An understanding of science is necessary as society grapples with major challenges and opportunities that confront our world.

-This indicator draws on the Trends in International Mathematics and Science Study (TIMSS) assessments that included questions on the classification of living things, human health, uses of water, rusting, common energy sources, light, the weather, and changes in the environment.
+This indicator draws on the Trends in International Mathematics and Science Study (TIMSS) assessments that included questions on the structure of living things, human health, chemical reactions, experimental procedures, insulation and conduction, forces, volcanoes, and the effect of weather on the environment.
 The indicator provides information about the cumulative health of science education after primary and intermediate school, and towards the end of the first year of secondary schooling.

 How We Are Going